-Exuding a true sense of place, this elegant, single vineyard, still Chardonnay is created from fruit specially selected for its maturity and concentration.
-It displays pineapple and apricot aromas, complemented with sweet oak, clementine and mixed spice flavours and with a luxurious, textured finish.
+Exuding a true sense of place, this elegant, single vineyard Chardonnay is created from fruit specifically selected for its maturity and concentration.
+It displays pineapple and apricot aromas, complemented with gentle, sweet oak, clementine and mixed spice flavours.
+The palate is beautifully textured and luxurious.

 Chardonnay is the world’s most famous white-wine grape and also one of the most widely planted, with the most highly regarded expressions of the variety coming from Burgundy and California.
 Climate plays a major role in dictating which fruit flavours a Chardonnay will have.
 Broadly speaking, warm regions such as California tend to give more tropical styles.
 While many Chardonnays have high aromatic complexity, this is usually due to winemaking techniques (particularly the use of oak) rather than the variety’s intrinsic qualities.
 Malolactic fermentation gives distinctive buttery aromas.
 Fermentation and/or maturation in oak barrels contributes notes of vanilla, smoke and hints of sweet spices such as clove and cinnamon.
 Extended lees contact while in barrel imparts biscuity, doughy flavours.